ApeX logoApeX

 Emergency exit

-If enough time passes and the forced exit is still ignored the user can put the system into a frozen state, disallowing further state updates.
+If the enough time deadline passes and the forced exit is still ignored the user can put the system into a frozen state, disallowing further state updates.
 In that case everybody can withdraw by submitting a merkle proof of their funds with their L1 transaction.

 1. Forced Operations - StarkEx documentation